theirishpenguin/theirishpenguin.github.io/_posts/2021-01-25-moral-code-actual-code-and-becoming-management-ought-you.markdown

 &nbsp; &nbsp; &nbsp; &nbsp; <b><i>Don't throw people under a bus when the</i></b> 💩 <b><i>hits the fan.</i></b>
 </div>

 That takes courage.
-And if you don't think you have that yet then you should try to put that right before you accept or seek to be a manager.
+And if you don't think you have that yet, then you should try to put that right before you accept or seek to be a manager.
 In aggregate, enough managers lacking in this area makes for a horror show software house.
 If you do think that you have that kind of virtue - and that doing the right thing doesn't drain you to the point that you are an empty husk - then you at least have a foundation to potentially extract satisfaction and worth from being a manager.
 If not, you should be wary.
+The point here is not to make a judgement call on whether you have enough courage in this regard to deem you a good person.
+The point here is do you have enough courage to make it sufficiently easy for you to do your job.

 ##### Beyond Courage...
 There is more to say on all this of course, such as the extra hours that it can